Regional Flood Insurance Campaign

 FEMA is updating the National Flood Insurance Program’s methodology for calculating flood insurance premiums.
 The new methodology, called Risk Rating 2.0, is designed to better reflect a property’s flood risk and to be more actuarily sound and equitable.
-This new methodology will go into effect on October 1, 2021 for all new polices, and will be required for existing polices starting April 1, 2022.
-For more information regarding Risk Rating 2.0, visit FEMA’s website.”
+This new methodology became effective on October 1, 2021 for all new polices, and will be required for existing polices starting April 1, 2022.
+For more information regarding Risk Rating 2.0, visit FEMA’s website.

 HRPDC staff, in collaboration with Old Dominion University, conducted surveys of local government emergency managers and planners regarding efforts to communicate flooding information.
 The report summarizes the survey results and highlights opportunities and resources to assist local government staff in addressing the challenges of outreach and delivering flooding notifications.

 Water Resources Documents